cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/usercommands/installsieve.rst

 .. option:: -v  name

     View script with the given name.
-The script if retrieved sucessfully is output to standard output.
+The script if retrieved successfully is output to standard output.

 .. option:: -l